carpentries-lab/metagenomics-shell/_episodes/04-redirection.md

 ~~~
 {: .output}

-> ## File extensions - part 2
+> ##  Input file is also the output.
 >
+> Be carefull to avoid that the list of input files '*.fastq' includes the output file.
+> If the output is also an input, it will lead to warning messages and unintendend results in your output file.
+>
-> This is where we would have trouble if we were naming our output file with a `.fastq` extension.
+> This is where we would have trouble if we were naming our output file with a `.fastq` extension as explained in the 'File extensions box avobe'.
 > If we already had a file called `bad_reads.fastq` (from our previous `grep` practice)
 > and then ran the command above using a `.fastq` extension instead of a `.txt` extension, `grep`
 > would give us a warning.